-In this research, the feasibility of using of chlorophylls a ,b , c2 , d, and the pyropheophorbide-based chlorophylls (Phe a , Phe y , and Mg-Phe a) in the NDSSCs was performed, dynamically and kinetically.
-The insertion of Mg^{2+} and various functional groups in the chlorophyll structure affect the energy levels of the corresponding molecular orbitals, DFT reactivity indices, and the photovoltaic processes.
-The studied chlorophylls can be considered as the efficient photosensitizers in the NDSSCs due to negative value of the Gibbs energy of the electron injection, the predominance of the electron driving force, eV{OC} , to the exciton binding energy, EBE, and their ability in the generation of free charges.
+In this research, the feasibility of using of chlorophylls a, b, c2, d, and the pyropheophorbide-based chlorophylls (Phe a, Phe y, and Mg-Phe a) in the NDSSCs was performed, dynamically and kinetically.
+The insertion of $Mg^{2+}$ and various functional groups in the chlorophyll structure affect the energy levels of the corresponding molecular orbitals, DFT reactivity indices, and the photovoltaic processes.
+The studied chlorophylls can be considered as the efficient photosensitizers in the NDSSCs due to negative value of the Gibbs energy of the electron injection, the predominance of the electron driving force, $eV{OC}$ , to the exciton binding energy, EBE, and their ability in the generation of free charges.
 Based on the results, a decrease in the electrophilicity index and the electronic chemical potential of the chlorophylls increases the electron driving force and the energy conversion efficiency.
 Also, Chl a has the lowest energy barrier of the charge transfer at the dye/TiO2interface and the highest IPCE.
-Meanwhile, Chl d ,Phe a , Phe y , and Mg-Phe a represent more favorable kinetic behavior in the charge transfer process because of a tighter band gap and a lower exciton binding energy.
+Meanwhile, Chl d, Phe a, Phe y, and Mg-Phe a represent more favorable kinetic behavior in the charge transfer process because of a tighter band gap and a lower exciton binding energy.
 In the Soret and Q bands, chlorophyll c2, Chl d (and Phe y) derivatives have preferred spectroscopic properties, respectively.
-On the basis of obtained results, Chl a, Phe a, and Mg-Phe a have a higher capacity to produce the electricity, which makes them the best candidate for NDSSCs.
+Comparing the LHE values of the chlorophylls in the gas phase and water shows that solvent favorably affects the ability of the light-harvesting of the photosensitizers.
+On the basis of the obtained results, Chl a, Phe a, and Mg-Phe a have a higher capacity to produce the electricity, which makes them the best candidate for the NDSSCs.